linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 {{< /file >}}

 {{< note >}}
-It's necessary to assign a default value for each variable.
+Assign a default value for each variable.
 That value will be used if you don't override it when you call the module.
 {{< /note >}}

-Finally, you need a **main** configuration file that uses the module you just created:
+Create a `main.tf` configuration file that uses the module you just created:

-{{< file "~/go_projects/bin/testing/main.tf" conf >}}
+{{< file "~/go_projects/bin/testing/main.tf" aconf >}}
 # Newark Testing Environment Infrastructure

 provider "linode" {